temujim/python-workouts/04 Android App Store Analysis/README.md

 **To do:**
-- [X] Plot a strip plot with the x-axis  extending along the `Price` range and y-axies depicting the `Category`
+- [X] Plot a strip plot with the x-axis  extending along the `Price` range and y-axis depicting the `Category`
     - [X] Popular app list are "GAME", "FAMILY", "PHOTOGRAPHY",  "MEDICAL", "TOOLS", "FINANCE", "LIFESTYLE", "BUSINESS"
     - [X] Get the list of Top 6 most popular categories automatically *(not part of DC exercise)*
     - [X] Create a Strip plot